threadi/downloadlist/readme.txt

 - Choose files from media library
 - Output chosen files as list with file-type-specific icon, download-link, title, size and description from media library
 - Ships with multiple iconsets (Bootstrap-Icons, Dashicons, FontAweSome-Icons)
-- Drag & Drop sorting for the list
+- Drag & Drop sorting
 - Remove files from list
+- Optionally assign files to download lists and assign the download lists to the block

 = Supports =

-- Display of file size, description and icon can be switched on and off
+- Display of file size, file format label, description and icon can be switched on and off
 - Choose what link should be published: direct link or attachment page
 - Choose an iconset for each Block; manage custom icons in unlimited lists
 - Usage of [multiple hooks](https://github.com/threadi/downloadlist/tree/master/docs/hooks.md) to change or add icons to shipped iconsets
-- Sort list by title or filesize with one click
+- Sort list by title, filesize or date with one click
-- The Block can be used in widgets
+- The Block can also be used in Block widgets
 - Set colors, typography and borders for each Block
 - Use [External files in media library](https://wordpress.org/plugins/external-files-in-media-library/) if you want to link to external files